 - Revenue modeling

-Sometimes people call the top-of-funnel view that fit models use to estimate relative lift the "negative universe".
-But take this with a grain of salt - many of these are entities that just haven't made it down the funnel yet.
+Sometimes the top-of-funnel view that Account Fit models use to estimate relative lift is called the "negative universe".
+But take this with a grain of salt - many of these are accounts that just haven't made it down the funnel yet.

 When you score this universe with the model, the ones that are more likely to convert will get the higher scores.